Pole dance: In the media

-Pole dancing has been incorporated in the performances of some K-Pop Idols.
-Ga-In of the Brown Eyed Girls included a few shots of her pole dancing in the music video of her 2012 solo single 피어나 (Bloom).
-Girl group After School used pole dancing extensively as part of the dance routine for their 2013 song 첫사랑 (First Love).
+Pole dancing has been incorporated in the performances of some K-Pop idols.
+Ga-In of the Brown Eyed Girls included a few shots of her pole dancing in the music video of her 2012 solo single "피어나 (Bloom)".
+Girl group After School used pole dancing extensively as part of the dance routine for their 2013 song "첫사랑 (First Love)".

-Rihanna's hit single from 2013 "Pour it up" featured Professional Pole Dancer Nicole 'The Pole' Williams.
-Nicole also danced to Bruno Mars "Gorilla" at the MTV EMAs 2013.
+Rihanna's hit single from 2013 "Pour it up" featured Professional Pole Dancer Nicole "The Pole" Williams.
+Nicole also danced to Bruno Mars' "Gorilla" at the MTV EMAs 2013.

-Pole dancing is referenced in the fighting game Persona 4 Arena Ultimax by the fighter Shadow Rise: The Scandalous Superstar Idol as if she wins a fight, one of her animations is where she strips her clothes off and twirls on a pole like a pole dancer, which could also reference how Rise’s dungeon in the first game Persona 4 is a strip club.
+Pole dancing is referenced in the fighting game Persona 4 Arena Ultimax by the fighter Shadow Rise: The Scandalous Superstar Idol whenever she wins a fight.
+One of her animations is where she strips her clothes off and twirls on a pole like a pole dancer, which could also reference how Rise's dungeon in the first Persona 4 game is a strip club.

 In 2015, Celebrity Health & Fitness magazine reported "royal bodyguards" as saying that Catherine, Duchess of Cambridge took pole dancing lessons to lose weight after giving birth to Prince George in 2013.

-In 2016, Daily Dot ran a story which covered the attempt by some pole dancers to distance themselves from strippers, with their story "Strippers Talk Back to the hashtag #Notastripper".
+In 2016, The Daily Dot ran a story which covered the attempt by some pole dancers to distance themselves from strippers, with their story "Strippers Talk Back to the hashtag #Notastripper".
 The story utilized the hashtag "yes a stripper" to support the origins of pole dance.
 On the social media platform Instagram, some pole dancers try to differentiate between their exercise method and the technique's origin by using "not a stripper" as a hashtag.
-The hashtag can be viewed as derogatory, and pole dancing strippers utilize "yes a stripper" as a defense against the denigration of their dance style, which is created and used in strip clubs.
+The hashtag can be viewed as derogatory, and pole dancing strippers utilize "yes a stripper" as a defense against the denigration of their dance style, which was created and is used in strip clubs.